dpt/The-Great-Escape/README.md

       Writing build/TheGreatEscape/reference/glossary.html
       Writing build/TheGreatEscape/index.html

-* Open up `build/TheGreatEscape/index.html` in your browser and peruse
+* Open up `build/TheGreatEscape/index.html` in your browser and dive in.

 Building the Reassembly
 -----------------------

 * `make asm` to build just the assembly source.
 * `make bin` to build assembly and binary.
-This step depends on the [Pasmo](http://pasmo.speccy.org/) assembler.
+This step needs the [Pasmo](http://pasmo.speccy.org/) assembler.
 * `make tap` to build assembly, binary and .tap file for loading into an emulator.

 Currrent State